Juuseku/shopping-list-app/README.md

 collected and the list has done its job, the list can be deactivated by going back and deactivating the list.

-Online deployment can be found from: https://juuse-shared-shopping-lists.onrender.com
+NOTE: Opening the app through the link can take a while, the database is on warm standby Online deployment can be found from: https://juuse-shared-shopping-lists.onrender.com

 Running locally is also possible.
-All you have to do, is navigate to the folder 'project_I' and use the command 'docker-compose up --build'.
+All you have to do, is navigate to the folder 'project_I' and use the command 'docker-compose up'.
 This creates all necessary containers you need.
 Just use your own browser and access to http://localhost:7777/